9 Reasons Why Most Traders Don't Make It

 Why Most Traders Don’t Make It

 Studies vary, but somewhere between 80% to 95% of traders lose money over time.
-Not because they’re dumb.
-“Being smart” isn’t enough.
+Not because they’re dumb but because “being smart” isn’t enough.

 Realities:

-The market doesn’t pay for effort: It pays for edge and discipline.
-Trading is one of the few careers where you can work harder and still lose money.
+The market doesn’t pay for effort: Trading is one of the few careers where you can work harder and still lose money.
 You can read 50 books and still lose money.

 Your competition is elite:

-Funds with PhDs, data scientists and intelligent indicators are on the other side of your trades.Randomness is violent:
+Funds with PhDs, data scientists and intelligent indicators are on the other side of your trades.The randomness is violent:

-“It looked strong” is not a strategy.
 Most traders never define what actually gives them an advantage.
-If your strategy isn’t backed by hard data and repeatable logic, you’re gambling, not trading.Market Psychology:
+If your strategy isn’t backed by hard data, you’re gambling.Market Psychology:

 Markets expose every emotional weakness you have: fear, greed, overconfidence, revenge, boredom.
-The market doesn’t care how emotionally strong you think you are.
-It will find your breaking point and push you past it.
+The market will find your breaking point and push you past it.

 The Survival Bias You Don’t See: